vs79284/music-metadata-service/README.md

 4. Persistent Layer
    * Repository layer will abstract database interaction but won't be fully implemented, instead HashMap is used as local storage.

+## Domain Models

+Here we have two different models

+1. **Album**
+   1. There are multiple attribute can be taken into conisderation while creating Album, but for simplicity i have choosen to use name, artrist, release date and tracks.

+2. **Track**
+   1. Similarly, for track model, I have choosen parameters such as "track title, durations

+## Core Service Design

+### REST API Interface
+The **AlbumController** class is responsible to expose the below endpoints to define required behavior.

+POST http://localhost:8081/album  `Add an album with an artist`

+GET http://127.0.0.1:8080/album?query=test `search for album by title using Levenshtein distance algorithm`

+POST http://localhost:8081/album/{albumId}/tracks `add tracks to album`

+PATCH http://localhost:8081/album/{albumId} `set album release date`

+GET http://127.0.0.1:8080/album/{albumId}/is-released `a way to check if album is released`

+### Persistent Layer Interface
+The **IAlbumService** interface defines the abstraction of the underneath implementation of the persistent layer.

+Below are the behavior a service layer should support.

+    Album addAlbum(AlbumRequestBody albumRequestBody)

+    Album addTracksToAlbum(String albumId, List<TrackRequestBody> trackRequests);

+    Album setReleaseDate(String albumId, AlbumRequestBody albumRequestBody);

+    Boolean isAlbumReleased(String albumId);

+    List<Album> searchAlbumsByTitle(String title);

 ## Getting Started